 Everything we do focuses on your wellness as a whole person, from logistics to symptom management.

-Emotional support: We don't just help with symptom management; we provide emotional support as you face issues related to a serious illness.
+Emotional support: We provide emotional support as you face issues related to a serious illness.

-Holistic care: We work with community providers to bring you complementary, alternative therapies, like acupuncture and massage.
+Holistic care: We find complementary, alternative therapies for you, like acupuncture and massage.

 We help you or your loved one manage the symptoms and discomfort of life-limiting illnesses, including:

 - Nausea and vomiting

 - Peripheral neuropathy (nerve damage in hands and feet)

 - Other symptoms caused by cancer or the treatment of cancer